AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 * Smells strongly of rotting flesh.
 * Not a predator, but highly territorial of scavenged kills.
 * Has d10 heads, and can regenerate lost heads by consuming a creature's heart.
-* Special: On Critical Damage loses a head instead of losing STR.
+* Special: On taking a Wound loses a head instead of losing attributes.
 Dies only when all heads are removed.

 **Wants:** Some tasty, sun warmed organ meat.
 As a snack.